Extensive Ida storm damage hurts oil industry recovery effort - Up News Info

 Article content

-Power outages in some areas may persist for up to six weeks.
-Full recovery of processing capacity will depend on how quickly outside power is restored, with some plants taking four weeks to recover.
+Restarting plants will depend on how quickly outside power is restored, with some plants expected to remain offline for four weeks.

-Crude oil prices were mostly flat at mid-day after falling more than $1 per barrel earlier on a buildup in U.S. gasoline inventories and expectations that storm-cutbacks at refineries would reduce demand.
+Crude oil prices were mixed on Wednesday after OPEC agreed to continue gradual production increases.
+U.S. crude prices are expected to remain under pressure from refinery outages.

 PORTS REMAIN CLOSED

-Due to port delays, more than two dozen oil vessels moored off Louisiana were waiting to load or unload, with the largest bottlenecks near Baton Rouge and Lake Charles.
+With ports around New Orleans still closed to vessel traffic, more than two dozen oil vessels were moored off Louisiana waiting to load or unload.

+The U.S. Coast Guard said it dispatched a cutter to a damaged Noble Corporation drill ship off the coast of Louisiana and heading to port for repairs.
+The vessel had been caught in the storm and was operating under its own power, the company said.

-Energy pipelines that supply export ports and processing plants were knocked out.
-Kinder Morgan said it had not been able to access many of its terminals in Louisiana due to flooding and road closures.
-Poseidon Oil Pipeline, which brings oil from offshore platforms to Houma, said on Wednesday it could not answer questions about its operations.
+Energy pipelines were out of service due to power outages or lack of supply coming from offshore.
+Poseidon Oil Pipeline, which brings oil from offshore platforms to Houma, said on Wednesday it could not answer questions about operations.
 (Reporting by Marianna Parraga, Erwin Seba, Sabrina Valle and Liz Hampton; Writing by Gary McWilliams; Editing by David Gregorio and Lisa Shumaker)

 Advertisement